ArdineJ/StoryApp/README.md

   - [x] Include a description for each story.

 # Add Story
-- [] Create a page for adding new stories with gallery image selection.
+- [x] Create a page for adding new stories with gallery image selection.
-  - [] Include a photo file selection.
+  - [x] Include a photo file selection.
-  - [] Add a story description input.
+  - [x] Add a story description input.
-- [] Provide an upload button to send data to the server.
+- [x] Provide an upload button to send data to the server.
-- [] After a successful upload, return to the list of stories with the most recent story at the top.
+- [x] After a successful upload, return to the list of stories with the most recent story at the top.

 # Animations
-- [] Implement an animation in the application using one of the following types:
+- [x] Implement an animation in the application using one of the following types:
   - [x] Property Animation
   - [] Motion Animation
   - [x] Shared Element
-- [] Specify the type and location of the animation in the Student Note
+- [x] Specify the type and location of the animation in the Student Note
   - [x] WelcomeActivity
   - [x] SignUpActivity
   - [x] LoginActivity
+  - [x] MainActivity
+  - [x] DetailActivity

 # SARAN SUBMISSION
 ## Code Quality

-- [ ] Ensure clean code formatting.
+- [] Ensure clean code formatting.
-- [ ] Remove unused comments and code.
+  - [] Remove unused comments and code.
-- [ ] Maintain proper code indentation.
+  - [] Maintain proper code indentation.
-- [ ] Remove unused imports.
+  - [] Remove unused imports.

 ## Custom View - EditText